-Ginger Candy (Crystallized Ginger, Candied Ginger) is a delicious condiment that is sweet, spicy, crunchy, and chewy all at the same time.
-Make it from scratch and serve as candy or add it to your cookie or fruit cake recipe for a flavor burst.
+Ginger Candy (Crystallized Ginger, Candied Ginger, Candied Ginger chew) is a delicious condiment that is sweet, spicy, crunchy, and chewy all at the same time.
+Make it from scratch and serve as candy, or add it to your cookie or fruit cake recipe for a flavor burst.
 It also makes for a great holiday gift (vegan, gluten-free).

 About Ginger Candy (Crystallized Ginger)

-Ginger Candy (Crystallized Ginger, Candied Ginger) is a sweet and spicy confectionery (condiment) made using fresh ginger and sugar.
+Ginger Candy (Crystallized Ginger, Candied Ginger Chew) is a sweet and spicy confectionery (condiment) made using fresh ginger and sugar.
 It is chewy and crunchy in texture and bursting with zingy flavor.

-Making crystallized ginger at home is a fairly easy process and it requires just 3 ingredients.
-Homemade candy is also free of any additives, preservatives, and colors and is also budget-friendly.
+Making crystallized ginger at home is fairly easy, requiring just 3 ingredients.
+Homemade candy is also free of additives, preservatives, and colors and is budget-friendly.

-But keep in mind that the homemade one will be darker in color as compared to the store-bought as there is no lightning chemical added.
+But remember that the homemade one will be darker in color than the store-bought one as no lightning chemical is added.
 The shelf life will also be shorter because of no preservatives.

-This ginger candy recipe can be easily halved, doubled, or tripled as per your requirements.
+This ginger candy recipe can be easily halved, doubled, or tripled per your requirements.

 It is vegan and gluten-free too.